sylvester-henrique/sylvester-henrique/README.md

- ## Hello there, I'm Sylvester Henrique
+ ### Hello there, I'm Sylvester Henrique

-- 👨‍💻 I am a Full Stack Engineer with a strong focus on backend development.
+- 👨‍💻 I'm a Full Stack Engineer with a strong focus on backend development.
-- 🤖 Today I work mainly with .NET, SQL Server, Azure, React and microservices architecture.
 - 🤝 I constantly do code reviews, giving feedback based on my own experience and best practices adopted by the industry.
 - 💻 When developing solutions I give right attention to crucial aspects as scalability, observability, resilience, security and Software Engineer concepts and principles, such as: SOLID, Design Patterns, Low Coupling and High Cohesion.